danrevah/ngx-pipes/README.md

 <p>{{ 2 | isNotIdenticalTo: 1 }}</p> <!-- Output: "true" -->
 ```

+## Changelog

+### 0.4.19

+- Add more validations on user input instead of throwing JS error

 ## Contributing

 * Before adding any new feature or a fix make sure to open an issue first!